 In addition, new legal restrictions on the rate of rent increase and security deposits are not applicable to rent contracts for workplaces until 2020.

-You may consult Turkish Embassies or Consulates abroad, the Department of Foreign Affairs under the General Directorate of Land Registry and Cadaster or Directorates of Land Registry for detailed information on countries whose citizens can buy property or acquire limited rights in rem in Turkey.
+You may consult Turkish Embassies or Consulates abroad, the Department of Foreign Affairs under the General Directorate of Land Registry and Cadaster or Directorates of Land Registry for detailed information on countries whose citizens can buy property or acquire limited rights in Turkey.

 There are a number of important issues to bear in mind before buying property.
 First and foremost, it is important to make sure that the person with whom you negotiate for the execution of the real estate sales contract is the legal owner or his/her authorized agent.
 In addition, you must check whether there is any limitation preventing the sale of the property.

 The legal owner of the property should provide the buyer a recent dated copy of the official title deed registry record.
 This will allow you to see whether there are any limitations on the property.
 As stated before, it is important that this copy be recent as the validity of a title deed registry record is solely limited at the time of issuance.
 It is therefore highly critical to conclude a real estate sales transaction at the Directorate of Land Registry.

 Foreigners, as is the case for citizens, are also required to pay a title deed fee.
 In addition, there are number of taxes, including real estate tax, that must be borne by the owner.
 Finally, foreigners are also required to comply with compulsory property insurance schemes.

 If you have a valid identity document issued by the Directorate General of Migration Management, you can buy a vehicle in Turkey.
 Anyone wishing to drive a vehicle in Turkey must have a valid driver’s license.